xapian/xapian-docsprint/concepts/indexing/terms.rst

 A common form of normalisation is `stemming`.
-This process converts various different forms of words to a single form: for example, converting a plural (eg, "birds") and a singular form of a word ("bird") to the same thing (in this case, both are converted to "bird").
+This process converts various different forms of words to a single form: for example, converting a plural (e.g., "birds") and a singular form of a word ("bird") to the same thing (in this case, both are converted to "bird").

 Note that the output of a stemmer is not necessarily a valid word; what is